ckujau/scripts/mozilla/README.md

   pref("general.config.filename", "firefox.cfg");
 ```

-The "`firefox.cfg`" must be stored where the actual Mozilla binary is located:
+The `firefox.cfg` must be stored where the actual Mozilla binary is located:

 ```
   Linux: /usr/lib{,64}/firefox/